gitlabhq/gitlabhq/doc/development/code_review.md

 ### Maintainers

-- Avoid merging bad code even if that means delaying the release of a feature
+- Do not merge code that will create technical debt even if that means delaying the release of a feature.
-- In the unlikely event that bad code needs to be merged, the associated MR should have a note from a maintainer mentioning that the code has technical debt and will be fixed by X date, otherwise the MR will be reverted.
+- In the rare event that code with technical debt needs to be merged, the associated MR should have a note from a maintainer mentioning that the code has technical debt and will be fixed within 2 business days, otherwise the MR will be reverted.

 ### Having your code reviewed